Dense bidisperse suspensions under non-homogenous shear: Methodology

 \section{Methodology}

-We carried out numerical simulations of a dense suspension of rigid, spherical particles, not subject to Brownian motions, immersed in a Newtonian fluid with viscosity $\eta_0$.
-The suspension is driven by a sum of a simple shear-flow characterised by the shear-rate $\overline{\dot{\gamma}}$ \footnote{All the quantities $\overline{\bullet}$ within the manuscript refer to their mean value along the shearwise direction $y$, while the quantities $\bullet (y)$ to their local value.} and a sinusoidal disturbance in the velocity of the form
+We carried out three-dimensional numerical simulations of a dense suspension of rigid, spherical particles, not subject to Brownian motions, immersed in a Newtonian fluid with viscosity $\eta_0$.
+The suspension is driven by a sum of a plain shear-flow, $u_1 = \overline{\dot{\gamma}} x_2$, characterised by the shear-rate $\overline{\dot{\gamma}}$ (all the quantities $\overline{\bullet}$ within the manuscript refer to their mean value along the shearwise direction $y$, while the quantities $\bullet (y)$ to their local value) and a sinusoidal disturbance in the velocity of the form

 where $A$ is the amplitude of the disturbance, $a_0$ is the reference length-scale of the problem (typically the radius of the smallest particle of the suspension), $\kappa_0=2\pi/L$ is the fundamental wavenumber of the signal (being $L$ the size of the computational domain), $n$ an integer that sets the wavenumber of the signal and $x_j$ the direction of the wave.
 In particular, the subscripts $i$ and $j$ span the spatial three-directions in a Cartesian frame of reference, where $x_1$, $x_2$ and $x_3$ (sometimes also referred to as $x$, $y$ and $z$) are adopted to identify the streamwise, shearwise and spanwise directions, and $u_1$, $u_2$ and $u_3$ to identify the corresponding velocity components ($u$, $v$ and $w$).
-In \cref{eq:perturb}, the constraint $i\neq j$ is imposed. \Cref{fig:sketch} shows a sketch of the carrier flow velocity; the left panel shows the plain shear-flow, while the right panel shows the sinusoidal disturbance.
-The red and yellow curves in the right panel display the perturbations of the $u$ velocity component, the green line the perturbations of the $v$ velocity component and the sky-blue line the perturbation of the $w$ velocity component.
+In \cref{eq:perturb}, the constraint $i\neq j$ is imposed.

-The suspensions considered are composed of $N=2^{16}$ particles and are binary, i.e.\ the particles have two different sizes, with radii $a_1=a_0$ and $a_2=3 a_0$, and the two phases are dispersed with relative volume $V_2/V_1=0.25$.
+The suspensions considered are composed of $N=2^{16}$ particles and are binary, i.e.\ the particles have two different sizes, with radii $a_1=a_0$ and $a_2=3 a_0$.
+The two phases are dispersed with relative volume $V_2/V_1=0.25$.
 The computational box containing the particles is a cube with size designed to contain the desired volume fraction $\overline{\phi}=0.50$.
 The uniformity of the shear-flow at the edges of the domain is preserved through the adoption of the 3D-periodic Lees-Edwards boundary conditions \citep{LEES1972}.

 The numerical investigation is performed using a validated and publicly available software, \textit{CFF-Ball-0x} \citep{MONTI2021}.
 The software tackles the translational and rotational dynamics of the particles by solving the Newton-Euler equations,